Neurobiology

 © Carolin Bleese

-Our experimental methods include neuroethology & psychophysics, neural circuit dissection with electrophysiology, calcium imaging, viral tracing, and genomics, and neural circuit manipulation, e.g. with optogenetics.
+Our experimental methods include neuroethology & psychophysics, neural circuit dissection with electrophysiology, calcium imaging, viral tracing, genomics and neural circuit manipulation, e.g. with optogenetics.

 We also use mathematical theory and computational modeling.